Types of Solids Separation Classifier in Mechanical Operations

 Cone Classifier/Cone classifier working

-A cone Classifier is simply a cone shape a conical vessel, installed point down, with a discharge launder around the top.
+A cone Classifier is simply a cone a conical vessel, installed point down, with a discharge launder around the top.
 The feed is introduced in the form of a suspension through a fed inlet provided at the top.
 The coarse fraction collects at the point of the cone and is withdrawn periodically or continuously.

 Cone Classifier/Cone classifier working